 North Carolina sports betting will launch at some point between January and June of 2024.
 When it does NCSharp projects that its first full year of online sports betting could generate $6-$7 billion in total bet spending.

 It could possibly be live for the NFL Playoffs and Super Bowl, which will be played in Las Vegas on Feb.
 11, 2024.
-Whenever it arrives, NFL fans should be able to download apps that have live streaming of the NFL.
+Whenever it arrives, fans of NFL betting sites in NC should be able to download apps that have live streaming of the NFL.

 That means NC sportsbook promos won’t be the only reason fans select a mobile betting app.
-Consumers may choose Fanatics, Caesars, or FanDuel, for example, based on the ability to view live streaming of NFL games.
-National games like Sunday Night Football and Monday Night Football are typically ratings winners for their rights holders, which should lead to many sports betting customers also utilizing a live feed in their favorite betting app.
+Consumers may choose Fanatics, Caesars NC, or FanDuel, for example, based on the ability to view live streaming of NFL games.
+National games like Sunday Night Football and Monday Night Football are typically ratings winners for their rights holders.
+This should lead to many sports betting customers also utilizing a live feed in their favorite betting app.

 While three major sports betting operators are currently offering some form of live streaming in-app, it doesn’t always have to be that way.
 Could there one day be a bidding war between Caesars, FanDuel, DraftKings, Fanatics and other sportsbooks (ESPN BET?) for the exclusive rights to stream NFL games inside of a sportsbook app?